Sport in Gibraltar

 Sport plays a prominent role in Gibraltarian life.
 The range of sports practiced in the British overseas territory of Gibraltar is wide and varied in comparison to its size of less than 7 km2.
 The Government of Gibraltar promotes sport within Gibraltar and supports many local sports associations financially.
 Gibraltar also competes in international sporting events, having competed in the Commonwealth Games since 1958, and in the biennial Island Games, which it hosted in 1995 and 2019.

 Government's role

-The Ministry for Sport, headed by the Minister for Culture, Heritage, Sport & Leisure, is responsible for sports policy matters and the provision of support to educational establishments and the governing bodies of sport in Gibraltar.
+The Ministry for Sport, headed by the Minister for Sport & Leisure, is responsible for sports policy matters and the provision of support to educational establishments and the governing bodies of sport in Gibraltar.

 The Gibraltar Sports Advisory Council is set up to advise the Government of Gibraltar, through the Minister for Sport, on all matters relating to sport including: